 are willing to fund your module, please complete and return the IWLP_Staff_Agreement_Form.

 All forms can be emailed to email@example.com

 We hope you will enjoy your IWLP module.
 If however there is a reason you need to withdraw, you will need to complete a iwlp withdrawal form .
 We cannot remove you from our records until we have received this form, even if you have told your home department/tutor.
-Refunds are given up to the end of Week 4 in Autumn term (22nd October) without being charged.
+You can withdraw before Friday of Week 4 in Autumn term (22nd October) without being charged.
 Any withdrawal after this date, you will need to pay the full £340.